 Finally, there is also an Eberspacher boiler for those occasions when shore line is not available and I just want programmable, thermostatically controlled heating without running the genny and without any input from me.

-On the electrics side, apart from the Rutland wind generator and the Petter/Markon generator, much of the equipment will be of foreign origin.
-While I would have preferred my traditional English boat to have all British made equipment, it just isn't available: even the British companies selling under their British name source the manufacturing from abroad.
+On the electrics side, apart from the Rutland wind generator and the Petter/Markon generator, much of the equipment is of foreign origin.
+While I would have preferred my traditional English boat to have all British made equipment, it just isn't available: even the British companies selling under their British name (e.g. Sterling Power) source the manufacturing from abroad.

-It will be Victron for the Inverter/Charger and battery monitoring and Sterling for boosting battery charging from the propulsion engine.
+It is Victron for the Inverter/Charger and battery monitoring and Sterling for boosting battery charging from the propulsion engine.

 There is a large bank of domestic batteries so that moderate amounts of electric cooking won't always require the engine or generator to be running.
 However, the genny will provide up to 7kw of power when needed and the Victron Unit will be capable of topping up the shoreline with an additional 3kw for short periods.

-I shall also use solar panels and the (British made) Rutland wind generator previously mentioned to reduce my dependence on the shoreline and/or diesel generator.
+There are also a couple of small solar panels and in due course will be the (British made) Rutland wind generator previously mentioned to reduce my dependence on the shoreline and/or diesel generator.

-When the weather discourages use of the cookstove, a double induction hob, combination oven and halogen oven will be available in addition to small appliances such as electric kettle, pop-up toaster, sandwich toaster and electric frying pan.
+When the weather discourages use of the cookstove, a double induction hob, combination oven and halogen oven are available in addition to small appliances such as electric kettle, pop-up toaster, sandwich toaster and electric frying pan.